Samuel S. Yoder

-Samuel S. Yoder (August 16, 1841 – May 11, 1921) was an American Civil War veteran and politician who served two terms as a U.S. Representative from Ohio from 1887 to 1891.
+Samuel S. Yoder (August 16, 1841 – May 11, 1921) was an American Civil War veteran and politician who served two terms as a U.S. representative from Ohio from 1887 to 1891.

 Biography

 Born in Berlin, Ohio, Yoder attended the common schools, Wooster (Ohio) University, and graduated from the University of Michigan at Ann Arbor.

 Civil War

 During the American Civil War, he enlisted in the Union Army in the One Hundred and Twenty-eighth Regiment, Ohio Volunteer Infantry, beginning April 19, 1862.
-He rose to the rank of lieutenant and served until the end of the war.
+He rose to the rank of second lieutenant and served until the end of the war.
+He was elected as a companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States.

 After the war, he studied medicine and practiced in Bluffton, Ohio, where he served as mayor from 1868 to 1878.

 Political career

 Yoder moved to Lima, Ohio, in 1878, and began to study law.
 He was admitted to the bar in 1880 and commenced practice in Lima.
 He served as member of the Democratic State executive committee from 1883 to 1885, and as judge of the probate court of Allen County from February 1882 to October 1886, when he resigned, having been elected to Congress.

 Yoder was elected as a Democrat to the Fiftieth and Fifty-first Congresses (March 4, 1887 – March 3, 1891).
 He was not a candidate for renomination in 1890.